openmrs/openmrs-plir-dockerized-setup/README.md

 4. Load the necesary TX_PVLS Measure and Library Resources into the Hapi FHir . see the Resources under the resources folder.
- Run the command below from the project Root directory .
+ Run the command below from the project root directory .

        chmod +x * ; ./load-resources.sh